informationgrid/ingrid-portal/README.md

 *Known Problems: The map portlet does not work.*

-First the maven project with all the necessary sub projects must be imported and built.
+First the maven project with all the necessary subprojects must be imported and built.

 Next some paths need to be configured.
 In the Project Settings (Menu "Project Structure" or "Module Settings"), in the Facets -> Web section, make sure the following paths are configured, keep other default configurations: